What to know before you hit the road.

 Where to Find Interstate 55

-Commonly mistaken for Highway 55, Interstate 55 is a cross-country highway that traverses 964 miles from LaPlace, Louisiana to Chicago, Illinois.
+Commonly mistaken for Highway 55, Interstate 55 is a major cross-country highway that traverses 964 miles from LaPlace, Louisiana to Chicago, Illinois.
 And, while the aforementioned cities are all necessary pit stops along this road, there are some incredible stops that one could make along this route that are lesser known.

 Where to Stop

 After traversing through many states, you’ll finally reach the last — though certainly not least interesting — state of Illinois.
 No trip to the Prairie State is complete until you visit Springfield.
-Nicknamed the “Land of Lincoln," you’ll be able to visit the final resting place of the 16th president at his eponymous tomb.
-A 117-foot high granite obelisk is a distinctive and noble way of paying homage to President Lincoln and his wife, Mary Todd Lincoln, as well as the three of their four sons that are buried there.
+Nicknamed the “Land of Lincoln,” you’ll be able to visit the final resting place of our 16th president at the Lincoln Tomb.
+A 117-foot-high granite obelisk is a distinctive and noble way of paying homage to President Lincoln and his wife, Mary Todd Lincoln, as well as three of their four sons who are buried there.
 The interior of the memorial contains excerpts from Lincoln’s Gettysburg Address and the Second Inaugural Address, as well as 16 pilasters that are meant to honor Lincoln and the 15 presidents who preceded him.
 For the history buff, the Lincoln Tomb is a truly educational and informative experience.

 Good to Know

-Along this thousand-mile long journey, which loosely traces the Mississippi River, you'll find a fluctuating road that switches between a busy thoroughfare and a quiet, rural freeway.
+Along this 964-mile-long journey, which loosely traces the Mississippi River, you'll find a fluctuating road that switches between a busy thoroughfare and a quiet, rural freeway.
 Expect traffic to swell and dissipate during your drive.